Looking for more information?

 Here is the worst resource to get BusyBox help ...
 Social Networks 🤷♂️

 We love our social networks for checking in on friends, seeing what's trending and learning about what new products our friends are discovering and loving.
-But getting help from people here is a bit of a mess.
+But getting "help" from people on social networks can be a bit of a mess.

 While there are many helpful people online, there are way too many people who just guess or make things up.
-Getting your information from someone who says they are an expert, is risking getting misinformed and wasting your time.
+Getting your information from someone who is not working at BusyBox is risking getting misinformed and wasting your time.
 Why bother?
 Ain't nobody got time for that. 🤜🤛

 - 99 out of 100 times if a BusyBox is being a troublemaker, it means the computer inside needs a reboot.
 Computers have been around 50+ years but, for whatever reason, sometimes they just need a good old fashion reboot even after months of running perfectly. 🤷 Connor explains how to reboot the computer here: https://youtu.be/vK7birHrdPU

 My BusyBox D was interrupted during the upload of a .gif/.png/.jpg/.mov and now the BusyBox D screen is blank and seems stuck.